Feefo - Independent reviews

 Meals

+All breakfasts and six lunches are included.
 Breakfasts are buffet style with a variety on offer including bread, jams, cereals, and tea and coffee.
-Some of the lunches provided are picnic style, whilst others are taken at traditional restaurants where we can sample some traditional dishes such as the Cozido das Coldeiras.
+The lunches provided are picnic style, either in the form of a lunch box or a buffet with local produce.
 In the evening, the leader will recommend local restaurants that serve traditional Azores food, which can be a selection of meat or fish with vegetables and potatoes or rice.
-Vegetarians are well catered for in Azores as long as the hotels are advised in advance.
+Vegetarians are easily accommodated in the Azores, although the choice at each restaurant will be limited.
+For other dietary requirements, it's recommended to inform the restaurants/hotels in advance.

 Travel